 At compile-time any values specified in the deployment version of the file overwrite those in the common version.

 Simple – works well and we use it all the time without thinking about it.
-But what about Xamarin.Forms – it doesn’t have such a mehanism out of the box so how do we achieve this and prevent accidently publishing an app to the App/Play Stores which are pointing to your development/staging servers?
+But what about Xamarin.Forms – it doesn’t have such a mechanism out of the box so how do we achieve this and prevent accidentally publishing an app to the App/Play Stores which are pointing to your development/staging servers?

 Previously I have tried a number of approaches and while they mainly worked there were always shortcomings which meant that I couldn’t really rely on them.